 Candidates are encouraged to comply with the ballot spacing limits.
-On the paper ballot, names are printed in 9-point uppercase bold and ballot designations are printed in 9 point uppercase and lowercase regular font.
-Elections Code §13107(f).
+On the paper ballot, names are printed in 9-point Helvetica uppercase bold and ballot designations are printed in 9 point Helvetica Narrow uppercase and lowercase regular font.
+(EC §13107(i)).
 Touchscreen ballots are displayed in a larger font and the system allows voters to increase the font size if needed.

-If the designation selected is so long that it would conflict with the space requirements of Elections Code §13207 and 13211, the election official shall use a type size for the designation for each candidate for office sufficiently smaller to meet these requirements.
+If the designation selected is so long that it would conflict with the space requirements of Elections Code §13207 and 13211, the election official shall use a type size for the designation for each candidate for the same office sufficiently smaller to meet these requirements.

 If a foreign language translation of a candidate's designation is required under the federal Voting Rights Act of 1965 (52 U.S.C.
 Sec.
 10101 et seq.), as amended, to appear on the ballot in addition to the English version, it shall be as short as possible, as consistent as is practicable with Section 13107, and shall employ abbreviations and initials wherever possible in order to avoid undue length.
-Elections Code §13107(g)
+Elections Code §13107(j)